jdelpino-dev/crash_p-1_alien_invasion/README.md

 # Alien Invasion Game Project
-## Project from "Python Crash Course" (2nd Edition), by Eric Matthes
+## Project from *Python Crash Course* (2019) (2nd Edition), by Eric Matthes

-I completed the first part of an alien invasion game created using pygame.
-The game is created with the help of some code provided by the book, but doing significant modifications when it is needed—to make work, because the original code had some bugs.
-With this project I learned basics of object directed programming with python!
+I completed the first part of this alien invasion game project completing the basic code the book provides.
+The game is built using Pygame, which is also a fun way to learn basics of object oriented programming.

+By the way, *Python crash course* is a very nice book for python begginners and it provides a wide variety of projects.
+If you want to learn hand-on and you don't know anythong about python, you can have fun completing one or more projects from the book.

 <img src="readme_images/p_crashcourse.png" width="150px" aling="left"/>